vvaraldi/Inspection_Rando_Orford/README.md

 Must :

 Piority 1
-- in the dashboard page, selected inspection and the last seven days inspections are not in a box...
-It should be !
-- card style are missing borders at the bottom of the dash board page.
+- in the status page the map is in a box but background is not cogerent with the dashboard.
+What code be changed to have the same visual framing and background on the Status page ?

 Piority 2
 - Remove selectable issues in inspection form are not showing any kind of check box.